adriaanjelle/adriaanjelle.github.io/blog/700-nas-build-guide/index.md

 Let's start with the easy one: USB 3.0 (type A).
 This is quite a large connector, and note that it is keyed with a little notch.
 It's also missing a pin that corresponds with a missing pin on the motherboard's USB 3.0 header.
 Simply plug it in, and you're done!

 This motherboard does not have a USB type C header, so we won't be using it here.
-If your motherboard doesn't have this header and you'd still like to use the USB type C port on the case, trhere are various adapters and expansion cards you can get to resolve that.
+If your motherboard doesn't have this header and you'd still like to use the USB type C port on the case, there are various adapters and expansion cards you can get to resolve that.

 ![](img/DSC00463_1200px.jpg)
 [Full size](img/DSC00463.jpg)